 - Alcantara J, Ohm J, Kunz D. The safety and effectiveness of pediatric chiropractic: a survey of chiropractors and parents in a practice-based research network.
 Explore NY 2009;5(5): 290-5.

-So, why don't more people use chiropractic care?
+So, why don't more people use Chiropractic?

-The fact is, chiropractic patients actually spend less on care than medical patients, plus they are less likely to use drugs for their symptoms.
+The truth is, chiropractic patients actually spend less on care than medical patients, plus they are less likely to use drugs for their symptoms.

 If you live in North St. Louis, MO and you've been injured at work, we can help.
 Give our office a call today at (314) 588-9100 for an appointment.